chnor01/recipeplanner/README.md

 # Recipe Planner

 Recipe Planner is a MERN-stack web application designed to help users create, manage, and schedule recipes.
-It also tracks nutritional information for the planned meals.
-This guide will help you set up and run the project locally.

 ---

 ## Prerequisites